shaloo/docs.arcana/docs/web3-stack/auth.md

 You can enable [[concept-social-login|social login]] and onboard users in Web3 apps by configuring one or more supported authentication providers and integrating the app with the [[concept-authsdk| {{config.extra.arcana.sdk_name}}]].

-App users can simply pick one of the log in options configured by the app developers to authenticate.
+App users can simply pick one of the login options configured by the app developers to authenticate.
 After authentication, app users can instantly access the {{config.extra.arcana.wallet_name}} from within the app context and sign blockchain transactions.

 ## Social Login Providers